yeticgi/ambient-packaging-engine/README.md

-# ambient-packaging-engine
+# YETi CGI - Ambient Packaging Engine
+This is the monorepo for the Ambient Packaging Engine (APE).
-Web-based engine for creating ambient packaging experiences.
+APE is a web engine for creating ambient packaging experiences.

+## Installation

+Run `yarn install` from the root directory.